dar5hak/dar5hak.github.io/content/blog/life-with-low-end-hardware.md

 ## Dell Vostro 2520 (2013–present)

-The laptop has a 15.6" 1366×768 display, a dual-core 3rd generation i5, no dedicated graphics and 4 GB of RAM.
+The laptop has a 15.6″ 1366×768 display, a dual-core 3rd generation i5, no dedicated graphics and 4 GB of RAM.
 I upgraded the 500 GB spinning hard drive to a 480 GB SSD last year.

-It is a clunky box with ancient tech: a DVD drive, an RJ45 port, a VGA port and (by today's standards) an HDMI port.
+It is a clunky box with ancient tech: a DVD drive, an RJ45 port, a VGA port and (by today’s standards) an HDMI port.
 Forget Type-C, it does not even have USB 3.0.
 There are three USB 2.0 ports, supported well even today.

 I bought it with Ubuntu, then [distrohopped](https://www.urbandictionary.com/define.php?term=distrohopper) for a bit before settling down with [elementary OS](https://elementary.io/).

 This has been my primary machine for seven years and counting.

-In 2020, this might sound like weak, barely running hardware, and you won't be entirely wrong.
-Yet, I haven't felt the need to replace it, even though I can afford it.
+In 2020, this might sound like weak, barely running hardware, and you won’t be entirely wrong.
+Yet, I haven’t felt the need to replace it, even though I can afford it.

 Let me tell you why this machine is brilliant.